ISISComputingGroup/ibex_developers_manual/McLennan-motors.md

 ## getting debug output

 console to IOC and type `dbior` for basic information.
-For extended information pass a higher report level to dbior e.g. `dbior * 1`
+For extended information pass a higher report level to dbior e.g. `dbior * 1` (you need the * as the first argument is the driver name and the second the debug level)

 ## converting values from labview